Pasta9ins/Cogni_Care/README.md

 ### 🩺 Symptom Checker Flow
 1. User submits symptoms through the form
 2. The system sends the input to Gemini AI
-3. RAG pipeline retrieves context from the Indian medical knowledge base
+3. RAG pipeline retrieves context from the medical knowledge base
 4. AI responds with probable conditions, suggestions, and next steps

 ### 💬 AI Chat Flow